TBradshawGit/pdsnd_github/README.md

 ### Description
 Use Python to understand US bikeshare data for Chicago, New York City and Washington.
+The program let's the user choose a US city, month and day to analyse.

 ### Files used
 Bikeshare.py